prajitdas/EBXPrivacy/README.md

 since the export is intended to be a full backup.

 <a name="FAQ63"></a>
-**(63) How can I troubleshoot an issue believed to be caused by XPrivacy?**
+**(63) How can I troubleshoot an issue believed to be caused by EBXPrivacy?**

-* Always make sure you have a backup (XPrivacy export, or nandroid)
+* Always make sure you have a backup (EBXPrivacy export, or nandroid)
 * Most issues are caused by a "bad" restriction, so try to reproduce the issue and check the main usage data
-* Verify that the issue is actually caused by XPrivacy
+* Verify that the issue is actually caused by EBXPrivacy
 	* Turn on airplane/flight mode
-	* Disable XPrivacy in the Xposed installer (don't forget to reboot)
+	* Disable EBXPrivacy in the Xposed installer (don't forget to reboot)
-	* Check if the issue is still present; if yes, XPrivacy is not causing the issue
+	* Check if the issue is still present; if yes, EBXPrivacy is not causing the issue
 * Finding the culprit:
-	* Clear all XPrivacy restrictions (don't forget to reboot)
+	* Clear all EBXPrivacy restrictions (don't forget to reboot)
 	* Check if the issue is still present
 	* Import half of your restrictions, check if the issue is still present
 	* If yes, clear again and import only half of these restrictions